edgeimpulse/expert-projects/gesture-recognition-on-silabs-xg24.md

 description: Take an existing Edge Impulse model built for the Thunderboard Sense 2, and prepare it for use on the SiLabs xG24 board.
 ---

-# Porting a Gesture Recognition Project from the SiLabs Thunderboard Sense 2 to xG24
+# Porting a Gesture Recognition Project from the SiLabs Thunderboard Sense 2 to xG24 Dev Kit

 Created By:
 Mithun Das